 There is no scheme to provide retirement benefits, other than statutory superannuation, to non-executive directors.
-The Board is responsible for determining and reviewing compensation arrangements for the directors themselves and the chief executive officer and the executive team.
+The Board is responsible for determining and reviewing compensation arrangements for the directors themselves and the Chief Executive Officer and the executive team.
 The Board has established the Remuneration and Nomination Committee to make recommendations to the Board.
-The Remuneration and Nomination Committee throughout the gear were:
+The Remuneration and Nomination Committee throughout the gran were:

 - M Myer (Chair)

 - R van den Broek

-- D Dolby
+- D Dolby (prior to his retirement from the Board in January 2023)

 - R Mohs

 - I Player; and

 - Kim Wenn

-Four of the six current directors detailed above are independent directors.
+Four of the five current directors detailed above are independent directors.